jkpubsrc/python-module-jk-keyvaluestore/README.md

 This operation is indempotent.
 No exception will be raised if the key has already been deleted.

-Please note that in ordert to maintain synchronization capabilities with other data stores information about this delete will be kept internally in the data store.
+Please note that in order to maintain synchronization capabilities with other data stores information about this delete will be kept internally in the data store.

 ### Delete all key value pairs